abaiao-r/ft_irc/README.md

 ## Conclusion

-The "ft_irc" project demonstrates proficiency in C++98 and networking, showcasing the ability to build a reliable IRC server with essential features.
+The "ft_irc" project demonstrates proficiency in C++ and networking, showcasing the ability to build a reliable IRC server with essential features.
 It serves as a tangible example of practical skills relevant to roles involving backend development, network engineering, and system-level programming.

 ## License